GaloisInc/saw-script/doc/manual/manual.md

 to prove, by applying reasoning steps (rewrite rules) that are not available to the automated provers.

-To make this more concrete, consider the following example term:

-* TODO: show the term before for 0x22 + 0x33, explain it

-* TODO: show how simplifying it with `cryptol_ss` affects it

-* TODO: show another example of rewriting with a Cryptol lemma

-* TODO: show how to get at built-in rules
+To use rewrite rules in practice, they can be aggregated into `Simpset` values in SAWCore.
 A few pre-defined `Simpset` values exist:

 ~~~
 empty_ss : Simpset